The Role of PRP Therapy in Orthopedics: Platelet-Rich Plasma as a Treatment Option

 If you and your physician have determined that PRP Therapy is the right treatment for you, the first step is to contact your insurance provider to see if PRP Therapy is covered under your plan.
 If it is, you will be referred to a certified provider in your area.
 Once you have done that, you will need to schedule an initial consultation to discuss your condition, treatment goals, and create an individualized treatment plan.

-See also Common Myths About Hair Growth Cycle Debunked
+See also The Top 10 Myths About Finasteride (Propecia) Debunked

 Conclusion